dgkim5360/today-i-found/README.rst

 Debian vs. Ubuntu: What's the Difference? https://www.datamation.com/open-source/debian-vs.-ubuntu.html

-Stackoverflow: How to avoid using sudo when working in /var/www? https://askubuntu.com/questions/46331/how-to-avoid-using-sudo-when-working-in-var-www
+StackExchange: How to avoid using sudo when working in /var/www? https://askubuntu.com/questions/46331/how-to-avoid-using-sudo-when-working-in-var-www

 Ubuntu Forums: Creating a dll with MinGW in Linux